Versatile setup for park riding, terrain, and powder | 2023 Ski Gear Review | MAJESTY, FT, TYROLIA | Simon Fujita

 Simon Fujita

-The 90mm width is right in the middle of the current park scene.
+The 90mm width is right in the heart of the current park scene.

-It is recommended for beginners who want to do light tricks such as park and freestyle tricks, as well as advanced riders.
+It's recommended for everyone from beginners who want to do light and agile tricks like park riding and ground tricks, to advanced riders.

 Boots impressions